Graduate Student Handbook

 The major advisor has responsibility to be familiar with and to uphold LRES and MSU standards for the M.S. and Ph.D. degrees and to provide excellent mentorship to graduate students under their supervision, consistent with departmental goals and expectations.

 Only tenurable LRES faculty may serve as the major advisor/graduate committee chairperson for LRES graduate students.
 Non-tenurable LRES faculty on courtesy appointments (e.g., Research and Affiliate faculty), or tenurable faculty from other MSU departments, may co-chair LRES graduate committees with a tenurable LRES faculty member upon approval of the LRES Department Head.
-The major advisor must be selected by the middle of the second term in residence.

 Duties of the major advisor:

-• Assigns graduate students to their research/teaching programs.
+- Assigns graduate studentsto their research/teaching programs.

-• Assists in selecting the student's graduate advisory committee.
+- Assists in selecting the student's graduate advisory committee.

-• Initiates the thesis proposal and initial meeting with the graduate advisory committee.
+- Initiates the thesis proposal and initial meeting with the graduate advisory committee.

-• Helps determine the student’s program of study (required courses) in consultation with the
+- Helps determine the student’s program of study (required courses) in consultation with the student and the graduate committee.

-• Monitors student progress and conducts annual reviews.
+- Monitorsstudent progress and conducts annual reviews.

-• Administers comprehensive, defense-of-thesis and final examinations.
+- Administers comprehensive, defense-of-thesis and final examinations.

-• Reviews program change requests.
+- Reviews program change requests.

-• Ensures program rigor.
+- Ensures program rigor.

-• Helps arrange for the student to gain teaching experience.
+- Helps arrange for the student to gain teaching experience.

-• Monitors student progress toward degree completion and adherence to the time schedule for
+- Monitors student progresstoward degree completion and adherence to the time schedule for meeting Department and The Graduate School requirements.

 Graduate Committee